Straight to your inbox

 By using the subject line and preheader text together, Halpern makes the email appealing to a wider number of recipients and increases the chance they’ll open the email and click-through.

-Take a look at this campaign from Campaign Monitor customer Freshbooks, announcing the launch of their new Fundbox Integration feature:
+Examine this campaign from Freshbooks announcing the launch of their new Fundbox Integration feature: